itm295/itm295.github.io/course_work_requirements.md

 minimum service hour requirement.

 ### 2. Keep a Weekly Journal
-Using the journal section your copy of the CIT 295 Project Proposal Template document,
+Using the journal section your copy of the ITM 295R Project Proposal Template document,
 - Report the hours you spent for that week as well as the running total (aka the Cumulative Total).
 - Record your accomplishments (what you did)
 - Write your personal reflective comments (how you felt or what you thought) at the end of each week.